ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 1. Removes illegal Windows characters from paths, including: `<>:"\|?*`.
 1. Shortens all paths to a length that is acceptable on Windows, as specified by you inside of `config.py`.
 1. Copies symlinks as files, so they are not broken on Windows.
+    1. NB: if you running `path_shortener` on a git repo, it is recommended that you use the `--keep_symlinks` to _not_ do this part, as you probably want to keep the symlinks in the repo rather than duplicate their contents.

 _As a safety rule, back up your original directory into a new location before running this program.
 I am not responsible for data loss._